 Catalyst and Chairholder:

 Professor Tim Unwin CMG.
 I enjoy working with some of the poorest and most marginalised people in Africa, Asia and the Caribbean (those with disabilities, out of school youth, and women in patriarchal societies) to help them benefit from ICTs.
 I am also passionately committed to influencing policy through the highest possible quality of our research.
+My latest book, Reclaiming ICT4D, was published by OUP in 2017, and I am currently undertaking research on sexual harassment through mobile devices, especially in Pakistan and the Caribbean.

 Members of the UNESCO Chair in ICT4D: